Multi-Level Monte Carlo Training of Neural Operators: Numerical experiments

-\paragraph{Darcy flow problem.} We begin by training a two-dimensional FNO to learn the nonlinear diffusion coefficient field to solution operator associated with the standard Darcy flow problem introduced in~\citep{li2021fourier}.
-To ensure fairness of the experiments, we keep the same hyper-parameters employed in the code released by \citep{li2021fourier}, and train the original FNO at different resolutions, which we refer to as the baseline below.
+To ensure fairness of the experiments, we keep the same hyper-parameters employed in the code released by \cite{li2021fourier}, and train the original FNO at different resolutions, which we refer to as the baseline below.
 We report in \cref{fig:darcy_FNO_pareto_bound} the final test accuracy against average (over 500 epochs) computational training time per epoch of the standard FNO baseline as the data resolution increases from $15\times 15$ to $\{30\times 30, 60\times 60,120\times 120,241\times 241\}$.
-We compare the results with the ``Pareto curve'' for different correction levels $m\in\{2,3,4,5\}$, resulting from MLMC training with decreasing sampling multiplier factor $\delta\in\{8,4,2,1.5,1\}$.
+We compare the results with the ``Pareto curve'' for different number of levels $m\in\{2,3,4,5\}$, resulting from MLMC training with decreasing sampling multiplier factor $\delta\in\{8,4,2,1.5,1\}$.
 As $\delta$ decreases, a higher number of fine-resolution data are used, which increases the accuracy but also the computational time.
 The proposed MLMC training algorithm enables us to reach almost the same testing accuracy achieved by traditional training at $R = 241$, while requiring only $60\%$ of the training time.
 For completeness, we also report the tests referred to as ``skip'' in which the resolution scaling factor is $4$ (instead of $2$), and the considered resolutions are $15\times 15$, $60\times 60$, and $241\times 241$, as well as the nested sub-sampling strategy in \cref{fig:darcy_FNO_pareto_bound} (right).
 In this way, we further increase the computational performance by reducing the total amount of fine samples required.

-Additional details about the dataset and numerical results are available in \cref{sec_darcy,app_fno}.
+We compare the ground truth data with the FNO approximation obtained through the MLMC training algorithm in \cref{fig:darcy_FNO_comparison_field} by considering the values of $m, \delta$ giving the best performance in terms of accuracy and computational time, respectively.
+More precisely, the third row refers to the choice $m = 4$ and $\delta = 1$, using the random pairing strategy, while the fourth one to $m = 4$ and $\delta = 8$, always using random as pairing strategy.
+Regarding the latter, the error with respect to the ground truth data is about 3.56$\%$ and the epoch training time is 0.054$s$, leading to a speed-up almost equal to 8 with respect to the baseline with $R = 30$.